GenL: An extensible fitting program for Laue oscillations and whole pattern fitting: Theoretical background

-The length of $\vec{Q}$ is varied by changing the scattering angle (angle between source and detector).
 Assuming the reciprocal lattice vector is oriented parallel to $\vec{Q}$, and referring to this direction as $z$ (with $x$ being perpendicular to $z$ and in the scattering plane), the intensity $I(Q)$ diffracted from the crystal can be written in the kinematic approximation as:

-where $N_L$ corresponds to the total number of coherently scattering lattice planes within the coherence volume of the x-rays, $z_n$ is the position of the $n^{\rm th}$ atomic plane in the thin film stack (taking $z_1=0$ in the center of the first layer above the substrate interface), and $e^{-B\left(\frac{Q}{4\pi}\right)^2}$ is the Debye-Waller factor.
+where $N_L$ corresponds to the total number of coherently scattering lattice planes within the coherence volume of the X-rays, $z_n$ is the position of the $n^{\rm th}$ atomic plane in the thin film stack (taking $z_1=0$ in the center of the first layer above the substrate interface), and $e^{-B_n\left(\frac{Q}{4\pi}\right)^2}$ is the Debye-Waller factor of layer $n$.
+This expression is generalized in the code to an arbitrary stack of layers, including a substrate, with spacing $d_i$ between layers, where $i$ is an interface index.

 The element specific Debye-Waller pre-factor $B$ includes the contribution of the time-averaged displacement of atoms due to lattice vibrations.
-The dispersion corrected and $Q$-dependent form factor $f(Q)$ is given by \cite{Wilson1993, Henke1993}
+The dispersion corrected and $Q$-dependent form factor $f(Q)$ is given by \cite{Wilson1993, Henke1993}:

-along with the anomalous $\Delta f'$ and absorption $\Delta f''$ corrections of Brennan and Cowan~\cite{Brennan1992}, whereas $f_0(Q)$ is commonly expressed in its parameterized form \cite{Waasmaier1995}
+along with the anomalous $\Delta f'$ and absorption $\Delta f''$ corrections of Brennan and Cowan~\cite{Brennan1992}, whereas $f_0(Q)$ is commonly expressed in its parameterized form \cite{Waasmaier1995}:

 where $a$, $b$, $c$, are the form factor parametrization coefficients of a particular atomic species.
 For an alloy, $f(Q)$ is a mole fraction weighted sum of the form factors of the elements in the alloy (with the possibility of having different form factors for different oxidation states).